 Delete Text messages

 Everybody keeps sending text messages (SMSs or MMSs) on iPhone.
 In truth, text files are relatively very small.
-However, if you start adding emojis, sending gifs, photographs taken on your phone, audio and video files even, things can build up, and they may start to occupy a significant amount of storage space.
-Prior to creating the backup, you can check your message app and you can delete all those messages which you no longer require.
+However, start adding emojis, sending gifs, photographs taken on your phone, audio and video files even.
+Things can build up, and they may start to occupy a significant amount of storage space.
+Prior to creating the backup, you can check your message app and delete all those messages you no longer require.

 - Secrets on iPhone Message Deletion